-The Governing Board of the Casa Grande Elementary Schools believes it is important for young people to be introduced to the computer as a basic tool in education.
-The goal for computer education will be to teach students digital literacy, digital citizenship, and critical thinking.
-CGESD uses the Arizona Computer Science Standards and the Arizona Educational Technology Standards in its Digital Literacy instruction.
+The Governing Board of the Casa Grande Elementary Schools believes it is important for students to be introduced to the computer as a basic tool in education.
+The goal of computer education will be to teach students digital literacy, digital citizenship, and critical thinking.
+CGESD uses the Arizona Computer Science Standards and the Arizona Educational Technology Standards in its Digital Literacy and Computer Science instruction.